groupDevices · Household

 Count the screens in your house for a second.
 Two adult phones, the kids’ tablets, a laptop or two, the sitting-room smart TV, maybe a console and a second telly upstairs.
 A single VPN subscription can cover all of it at once — but only if the plan allows enough devices on the go together.
 That one number, the simultaneous-connection limit, decides whether one VPN fits a whole family or leaves someone out.
 It is the question this page is built around.

 The good news: some plans don’t cap it at all.
-Our top pick for a busy household is Surfsharkunlimited simultaneous devices on one plan from about €1.99/mo on the long term, so it is also the best value here.
-IPVanish is unlimited too and plays especially nicely with Amazon Fire TV; Private Internet Access is unlimited and cheap with it.
+Our top pick for a busy household is IPVanishunlimited simultaneous devices on one plan, and it plays especially nicely with Amazon Fire TV, so every screen in the house is covered.
+Private Internet Access is unlimited and cheap with it.
 If you’d rather a big-name all-rounder, NordVPN covers 10 devices and is the fastest VPN in our 2026 tests — which matters more than people expect when half the house is streaming at once.

 Below: what the connection limit means, which providers remove the cap entirely, how to cover the devices that can’t run a VPN app, whether the family can share one login, and what happens to speed when everyone is online at once.